itinstructor/OregonTrailAdventure/README.md

 [More about the stops along the way](https://www.philipbouchard.com/oregon-trail/real-geography.html)

 # Coding the Adventure
-Let's create a text-based "Oregon Trail" game in Python with a command-line interface.
+We are crating a text-based "Oregon Trail" game in Python with a command-line interface.
 In this game, travelers will make choices as they embark on their journey.
-Here's an overview:

-1. Create a folder for your project and place Python files inside it like this:
+Here's an overview of how the program works and how to contribute to it.

+1. The main folder has the following files.
    - `main.py` (Game menu)
    - `player.py` (Player class)

-2. Place your stop file in the stops folder.
+2. Place a copy of the stop.py file file in the stops folder.
 We are following the Oregon trail stops as shown below.
+3. Rename your stop to match one of the stops
    - `start.py` (Starting location: Independence, Missouri)
    - `kansas_river.py` (Kansas River Crossing)
    - `big_blue_river.py` (Big Blue River Crossing)